The Lesher Center for the Arts, home of the Diablo Regional Arts Association. Photo courtesy of Ben Krantz.

 - Field information.
 We invest in activities that provide tools, standards, and services for collecting and using reliable data about the state of the performing arts in the Bay Area.
 With better information about the arts environment and its constituent organizations, artists, arts administrators, funders, and policymakers can make decisions that will be most effective.
 The Program funds activities including research studies like the California Cultural Data Project and other tools that benefit the arts sector.

 - Human and financial capital.
 Arts organizations struggle to attract, train, and retain staff.
-This funding area addresses organizational capacity issues across the field through projects like the Next Generation Arts Leadership Initiative and other professional development opportunities.
+This funding area addresses organizational capacity issues across the field through projects like Arts Leadership Forward and other professional development opportunities.
 In addition to human capital, organizations need financial capital to succeed.
 The Program’s strategy in this area is to support grantees’ overall financial health, primarily through its preference for providing multiyear general operating support whenever possible.

 The Program does not accept unsolicited Letters of Inquiry for its Infrastructure grantmaking at this time.
 We encourage Bay Area performing arts grantseekers to explore additional resources with these organizations that provide support for arts organizations and individual artists.